morgannprice/BobaseqFitness/README.md

 biologically consistent hits.
 There is also a function to plot the per-fragment fitness values.

-To use long reads to associate barcodes with insert locations, see
+To use long reads to associate barcodes with insert locations, use

 https://github.com/OGalOz/Boba-seq

-To count barcodes from BarSeq data, see bin/MultiCodes.pl in
+To turn BarSeq reads into counts per barcode, use bin/MultiCodes.pl in

 https://bitbucket.org/berkeleylab/feba/src